cheeming/.nvim/README.md

         npm install -g eslint
         eslint --init

+    * You probably need the following ```rules``` to work well with JSX and React:

+             "react/jsx-uses-react": "error",
+             "react/jsx-uses-vars": "error",

     * Also read https://www.npmjs.com/package/eslint-plugin-react for additional configs

  * Run ```:help syntastic-checkers``` in vim for more information about supported checkers